JasonGuan1012/jgCSA_2025/_posts/2024-09-09-Calculator.md

                 // Evaluate the expression using math.js
                 let y = math.evaluate(x);
                 document.getElementById("result").value = y;
-                // Add the calculation to history
+                // Adding the calculation to history
                 addHistory(x + ' = ' + y);
             } catch (error) {
-                // If there's an error in evaluation, display "Error" document.getElementById("result").value = "Error";
+                // If there's an error in evaluation, it will display "Error" document.getElementById("result").value = "Error";
             }
         }
-        // Function to clear the display
-        function clr() {
+        // The function that clears the display function clr() {
             document.getElementById("result").value = "";
         }
-        // Function to add calculation to history function addHistory(entry) {
+        // The function that adds the calculation to history below the calculator function addHistory(entry) {
             let historyDiv = document.getElementById("history");
             let p = document.createElement("p");
             p.textContent = entry;
             historyDiv.appendChild(p);
-            historyDiv.scrollTop = historyDiv.scrollHeight; // Scroll to the bottom
+            historyDiv.scrollTop = historyDiv.scrollHeight; // Scrolls to the bottom
         }
-        // Allow 'Enter' key to trigger calculation var cal = document.getElementById("calcu");
+        // Allowing the "enter" key on keyboard also triggers the calculation var cal = document.getElementById("calcu");
         cal.onkeyup = function (event) {
             if (event.keyCode === 13) {